Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 As you can see, this can get quite complicated, but if you end up defining SLIs and SLOs that contain error budgets, it's a good idea to _use those error budgets_.
-This is because sometimes it is much easier to perform a dangerous canary deployment that could break or incur a short period of downtime to do maintenance than it is to do all the work to achieve 100% operational or performance targets.
+This is because sometimes it is much easier to perform a dangerous canary deployment that could break or incur a short period of downtime to do maintenance than it is to do all the work to achieve 100% availability.
 Essentially: Be practical, and use your error budgets to make your life easier.

 ## Further reading